-Even though sealed Colorado criminal records do not show up on standard background checks, sealed records might still appear if an employer runs an FBI background check.
+Even though sealed records do not show up on standard background checks, they might still appear if an employer runs an FBI background check.

 FBI background checks (where you give fingerprints) are typically required to apply for jobs at: